kyeling/wi21-cse110-lab4/part1/part1.md

 1. The value of i (prices.length) will be printed because i is a var variable, which means it's function-scoped even if declared inside a for loop block.
 2. The value of discountedPrice (from the last iteration of the for loop) will be printed because it's a var variable, which means it's function-scoped even if declared inside a for loop block.
 3. The value of finalPrice (from the last iteration of the for loop) will be printed becuase it is both a var variable and function-scoped.
-4. The function will return [50,100,150] because all of the varaiables needed to calculated the discountedPrices are function-scoped.
+4. The function will return [50,100,150] because all of the varaiables needed to calculate the discountedPrices are function-scoped.

 5. There will be a ReferenceError because i is a let variable, meaning it's not visible through blocks (in this case, the for loop).
 6. There will be a ReferenceError because discountedPrice is a let variable, meaning it's not visible through blocks (in this case, the for loop).